SondagesPro/LS-autoComplete/README.md

-# autoComplete : allow to use an external XSV for short text question with CSV. #
+# autoComplete : allow to use an external CSV for text question with autocomplete. #

 ## Installation

-This plugin was tested on LimeSurvey 2.73 and 3.15 version, must work on all version after 2.50.
+This plugin was tested on LimeSurvey 2.73, 3.15 and 5.4.0 version, must work on all version after 2.50.

 ### Via GIT
 - Go to your LimeSurvey Directory